ARGANOK/Pet-Adoption-Page/README.md

-#Day 1 -> Design The basic Structure if the page and made the bars working and ball working
+#Day 1 -> Design The basic Structure of the page and made the bars working and ball working